 HOW ARE BUSINESS PARTNERS USED?

-Business partners can be centrally recorded and managed with regard to various business operations.
-This is particularly relevant when a business partner has different roles for a company, such as a client and goods recipient.
-A business partner can be created in different roles and take on additional business partner roles during the course of a business relationship.
-The general data for a business partner that does not depend on their function or application-specific extensions does not have to be re-entered.
-This avoids the capture and storage of redundant data.
+Business Partners can be centrally recorded and managed for various business operations.
+This is particularly relevant when a Business Partner has different roles within a company, such as customer and goods recipient.
+A Business Partner can be created in different roles and can assume additional Business Partner roles over the course of a business relationship.
+General data for a Business Partner, not dependent on their function or application-specific extensions, does not need to be re-entered.
+This helps avoid the capture and storage of redundant data.

 WHAT DOES THE BUSINESS PARTNER APPROACH MEAN FOR PROCUREMENT?

-In S/4HANA, all business relationships are exclusively processed through the leading entity “business partner”.
-This bundles the common data of all characteristics, such as name, address, bank details, and tax number.
-At the user interface, only business partners can be maintained, not suppliers.
-Transaction codes for suppliers are only limitedly usable.
+In S/4HANA, all business relationships are processed exclusively through the leading entity “Business Partner”.
+This entity bundles the common data of all manifestations such as name, address, bank details, and tax number.
+At the user interface, only Business Partners can be maintained, not suppliers.
+Transaction codes for suppliers are only usable to a limited extent.
 Roles and relationships, such as addresses and bank details, are time-dependent.
-However, the currently valid data must be manually transferred from the business partner to the supplier master data.
-Through relationships and hierarchy assignments, business partners can be linked to each other in addition to the partner functions already known from earlier.
-This allows for optimizing purchasing conditions at the group level.
+However, the currently valid data must be manually transferred from the Business Partner to the supplier master.
+Through relationships and hierarchy assignments, Business Partners can be linked to each other in addition to the partner functions already known from earlier.
+This allows purchasing conditions to be optimized at the corporate level.

 What business partner concepts exist?